Frequently Asked Questions

 CHI St. Joseph Health has had the privilege of being the market leader in the Brazos Valley area for many years now.
-It is the ultimate goal of this partnership with Texas A&M University that CHI St. Joseph Health will not only retain its standing within the community, but also deliver the high quality healthcare and patient services that residents have come to expect from us.
+It is the ultimate goal of this partnership with Texas A&M Health Science Center that CHI St. Joseph Health will not only retain its standing within the community, but also deliver the high quality healthcare and patient services that residents have come to expect from us.

 What steps will CHI St. Joseph Health and Texas A&M Health Science Center take to ensure a smooth transition?

 Our diverse and robust due diligence teams are working hard to identify best practices to make sure the implementation of our priority initiatives will run as smoothly as possible for everyone involved.